-One of the difficulties of running your own business is getting the just rewards for work from your own customers.
+One of the difficulties of running your own business is getting just rewards for work from your own customers.
 Often the problem is that some customers do not pay or if they do, they do not pay on time.
 The good news is all is not lost and there are strategies that can be employed to ensure prompt payment for the mutual benefit of both you and your customers.
-Here are ways to ensure you are paid on time.

 - Set a clear agreement with your customers

 The reason why some customers do not pay on time is that the terms are not clear to them.
 From the start, be sure that both you and your customer are clear on the terms of your agreement.
 In this way, not only will the customer know what his obligation is, but this will also avoid “surprises” in later transactions.
 You and your customer should agree on the following things: the rate of payment, the schedule for payment, the preferred payment method, the contact person to whom the invoice shall be sent and any applicable penalties or discount schemes.

 If it is possible, with the nature of your transaction, to set a fixed periodical rate and a consistent schedule to demand payment, then do so.
 By having a fixed rate, it will be easier for the customers to make payments as they would not only know how much is expected of them periodically, but they will also not have to spend time reviewing the invoice sent to them since they already know it is the same every time.
 This will also allow you to perhaps set up an automatic invoice if you are using cloud-based software.

 Ensure that this agreement is in writing so that in the worst case when your customer still will not comply with the terms, you can pursue legal remedies.

 To know more about setting clear expectations with a new client, read this article from Forbes.